hmrc/lisa-api/resources/public/api/conf/1.0/testdata/bonus-payment.md

 <pre class ="code--block">
 {
   "code": "BONUS_REQUEST_ALREADY_SUPERSEDED",
-  "message": "The supersededTransactionID and supersededTransactionAmount in the request match to a Transaction ID and corresponding bonusDueForPeriod amount on an existing transaction record for this account"
+  "message": "The transactionId and transactionAmount in the request match to a transactionId and corresponding bonusDueForPeriod amount on an existing transaction record for this account"
 }
 </pre>
             </td>